osxmidi/SFZero-X/README.md

 Unzip this repository/clone inside the JUCE folder

-To make the Projucer change into ~/JUCE/extras/Projucer/Builds/LinuxMakefile.
+To make the Projucer, change into ~/JUCE/extras/Projucer/Builds/LinuxMakefile.
-Edit the Makefile and add "-DJUCER_ENABLE_GPL_MODE=1" to both the CPPFLAGS lines.
+Edit the Makefile and add "-DJUCER_ENABLE_GPL_MODE=1" to both the JUCE_CPPFLAGS lines.
 Then enter into the Terminal,
 make CONFIG=Release

 Run the Projucer and load the SFZero-X jucer file in the unzipped SFZero-X folder and save the project (disable JUCE_VST3_CAN_REPLACE_VST2 in the juce_audio_plugin_client module options before saving).

-For Juce 5 (and maybe Juce6) copy the files in SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero/Juce5 to SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero

-copy the plugin/JuceLibraryCode/modules/SFZero folder to the JUCE/modules folder

 ---------

 Some libraries need to be installed